OmnisStudio/omnis-legacy-rich-text/README.md

 ### example/JSRICHTEXT_LEGACY
-A folder containing an Omnis Studio library exported as JSON to demonstrate the Omnis Signature component.
+A folder containing an Omnis Studio library exported as JSON to demonstrate the Rich Text Editor component.

 ## Installation
 1. Ensure Omnis Studio is closed.